How To Seriously Lessen Your Carbon Footprint When You Move

 Protect your air quality

 Poor air quality in your home is bad for your health and for the environment.
-Keep your indoor air quality as high as possible for a reduced footprint and increased well-being.
+Keep your indoor air quality as high as possible by:

-Use eco-friendly paints for walls.
-Paint is notorious for off-gassing volatile organic compounds, or VOCs, into your home, and the production of conventional paint has serious environmental consequences.
+• Using eco-friendly wall paint: Paint is notorious for off-gassing volatile organic compounds, or VOCs, into your home.
+Plus, the production of conventional paint has serious environmental consequences.
 When it’s time to decorate, choose low-VOC paint, which is less harmful to the environment and your health.

-Use non-toxic cleaners.
-Conventional home cleaning products are rife with toxic chemicals, and when they go down the drain, they can end up in our natural waterways and poison aquatic wildlife.
-You can either buy non-toxic cleaners or use ingredients from the kitchen, like vinegar and baking soda, to get the entire place sparkling clean without putting your health at risk.
+• Switching to non-toxic cleaners: Conventional home cleaning products often contain toxic chemicals that can end up in our natural waterways and poison aquatic wildlife.
+Consider buying non-toxic cleaners or using vinegar and baking soda to get the entire place sparkling clean.

 Conserve energy and lower your utility bills

-The less energy you use at home, the better for the environment—and the lower your gas and electricity bills will be.
+The less energy you use at home, the better it is for the environment, and the lower your gas and electricity bills will be.
+Here’s how to conserve energy in your new home:

-Less than one percent of the earth’s water is available for human use, and our current global civilization is quickly depleting the supply.
-It’s up to everyone to conserve water, and here are some ways to do it at home.
+Less than one percent of the earth’s water is available for human use, so conservation is up to everyone.
+Here are some ways to do it at home:

-Low-flow fixtures.
-Low-flow fixtures, including showerheads, dishwashers, and toilets, are easy to install, and they don’t affect the quality of your showers, the cleanliness of your dishes, or the force of your flush.
-However, they do conserve water, using considerably less than their conventional counterparts.
+• Install low-flow fixtures.
+These efficient fixtures can reduce your water usage by up to 30%.
+They’re easy to install, and they don’t affect the quality of your showers, the cleanliness of your dishes, or the force of your flush.

-Run the shortest cycles on the dishwasher and washing machine.
-Unless your clothes or dishes are heavily soiled, the shortest cycle on the washer or dishwasher will get them just as clean as a longer cycle, but it’ll save a lot of water over time.
+• Run the shortest cycles on the dishwasher and washing machine.
+Unless your clothes or dishes are heavily soiled, the shortest cycle will get them clean and save a lot of water.

 Finally get your household waste under control